AathreyaG/reactai-starter/solution.md

     Rel(ciCdPipeline, appServer, "Deploys updates to")

     note right of webApp
-    Utilizes USWDS components for a consistent and accessible UI design end note
+    Utilizes Metrostar Comet components for a consistent and accessible UI design end note

     note bottom of ciCdPipeline